-(3) Applications should include evidence that the circumstances which were deemed to operate against satisfactory performance at the time of exclusion are no longer operative or are reduced in intensity and/or evidence of action taken (including enrolment in course/s) to improve capacity to resume studies.
+(3) Applications should include evidence that the circumsta ces which were deemed to operate against satisfactory p formance at the time of exclusion are no longer operative or a reduced in intensity and/or evidence of action taken (includi enrolment in course/s) to improve capacity to resume studie

-(4) Students whose applications for re-admission to a course or subject are unsuccessful (see 9, (2) (a), (b) respectively) will be invited to appeal to the Re-Enrolment Committee of the Professorial Board.
-The decision of the Re-Enrolment Committee will be final.
+(4) Students whose applications for re-admission to a course subject are unsuccessful (see 9.
+(2) (a), (b) respectively) will invited to appeal to the Re-Enrolment Committee of the Profe sorial Board.
+The decision of the Re-Enrolment Committee be final

-10. Students who fail a subject at the examinations in any vear or session and re-enrol in the same course in the following year or session must include in their programs of studies for that year or session the subject which they failed.
-This requirement will not be applicable if the subject is not offered the following year or session, is not a compulsory component of a particular course, or if there is some other cause which is acceptable to the Professorial Board, for not immediately repeating the failed subject.
+10. Students who fail a subject at the examinations in any ve or session and re-enrol in the same course in the following ye or session must include in their programs of studies for that ye or session the subject which they failed.
+This requirement not be applicable if the subject is not offered the following ye or session, is not a compulsory component of a particular cour or if there is some other cause which is acceptable to the P fessorial Board, for not immediately repeating the failed subje